dp-daly/range-migratory-bird-app/README.md

 * Interaction with a relevant API, such as bird information or location-based autofill.
 * Pagination in the migration feed.
 * The ability for users to delete comments.
-* Alternating colours on comments.
+* Different colours on alternate user comments.